-Interdisciplinary and Transdisciplinary Higher Education & Research
+Interdisciplinary and Transdisciplinary Higher Education and Research

 Developing strong knowledge economies and achieving sustainable development goals (SDGs) are the most urgent priorities of many countries in the second decade of the 21st century.